Exabyte-io/icet/doc/userguide/source/advanced/cluster_vectors.rst

 Cluster vectors
 ===============

-Although the calculation of cluster vectors is usually handled internally in :program:`icet`, it is sometimes advantageous to explicitly look at the cluster vector for various structures of interest.
+Although the calculation of cluster vectors is usually handled internally in :program:`icet`, it is sometimes advantageous to explicitly look at the cluster vector for structures of interest.
 This tutorial demonstrates how this can be carried out in practice.

 Import modules
 --------------